 While the magnificent gardens in Rome or Florence may come to mind when you seek out the lushness of Italy, you really should turn your attention much further north to South Tyrol.
 Here lies one of the most splendid gardens in all of Europe: the Gardens of Trauttmansdorff Castle in Merano.

-Nestled on a mountainside basking under the wooing glow of the Mediterranean sun, the Gardens of Trauttmansdorff Castle are a wanderer’s dream.
-Trails wind through nearly 30 acres flush with local and exotic flora and woodland from all over the world.
-The gardens’ ingenious design and layout create a fascinating juxtaposition between natural, historic and modern elements.
-Practically every inch of earth here is designed to set your senses afire.
+A sprawling masterpiece of 30+ acres flush with local and exotic flora and woodland from all over the world, the Gardens of Trauttmansdorff Castle conjures a fascinating juxtaposition between natural, historic and modern elements.
+Practically every inch here is designed to set your senses afire.

 Is it a must-see?
 Without a doubt.

 For us, the best gardens tell a story.
-And the tale these majestic gardens tell could have been spun from the goddess of gardens herself.
-The Gardens of Trauttmansdorff Castle immerse you in eternal bloom through four themed garden worlds: The Sun Gardens, Forests of the World, The Water & Terraced Gardens and Landscapes of South Tyrol.
+And the tale these majestic gardens tell could have been spun by the goddess of gardens herself.
+The Gardens of Trauttmansdorff Castle immerse you in a world of bloom through four themed garden worlds: The Sun Gardens, Forests of the World, The Water & Terraced Gardens and Landscapes of South Tyrol.

 With the Trauttmansdorff Castle as a medieval centerpiece, the gardens feature four circuit trails through 83 garden landscapes.
 Three panoramic paths also allow you to soak in striking views of the valley below and the surrounding snow-dusted mountains.